Lauren And Laura's Wedding.

 Yep, that would be me, the very funny guy.

 After skating we went for a walk on the Yonge Street strip.
-We went to all the great places like Sam The Record Man and the Funland arcade.
+I took her to all the great places like Sam The Record Man and the Funland arcade.
 We stopped to watch some of the chess matches that are constantly being played just outside of Sam’s.
 While watching the chess games it had gotten a bit breezy and cooler outside.
 I took off my jacket and put it around Bonnie’s shoulders; I then put my arm around her.
-I knew in my heart while standing outside that night watching total strangers play chess, Bonnie would be my girlfriend.
+I knew right then in my heart while standing outside watching total strangers play chess, Bonnie would be my girlfriend.

-It was late by the time I got Bonnie home.
-We sat in the car and chatted for about an hour, it was so déjà vu.
+It was very late by the time I got Bonnie back home.
+We sat outside in the car and chatted for about an hour, it was so déjà vu.
 Five weeks earlier we were sitting in the exact same spot just before Greg showed up and scared the hell out of both of us.
-One of the full-timers at the store was getting married in July and she had already told me that she was inviting me to her wedding.
-She told me I could bring a date; I asked Bonnie if she would be my date for Laura’s wedding.
+Laura who was one of the full-timers at the store was getting married in July and she had already told me that she was inviting me to her wedding.
+She also told me I could bring a date; I asked Bonnie if she would be my date for Laura’s wedding.

 Bonnie told me she would love to go.

-I asked her how she felt about us seeing each other as friends, we could take it real slow and see where it goes from that night on.
+I asked her how she felt about us seeing each other going forward, we could take it real slow and see where it goes.
 I told Bonnie that my number one priority was whatever she was comfortable with.
-Afterall, it was still early days and Bonnie was fresh off a breakup.
-I knew I didn’t want to be in a rebound relationship or to be just a fill in boyfriend until something better came along.
+Afterall, it was still early days and Bonnie was fresh out of a breakup.
+I knew that I didn’t want to be in a rebound relationship or to be just a fill in boyfriend until something better came along.
 Bonnie already knew how I felt about her, yet I knew there would be many guys with much more to offer who would eagerly be willing to take my spot.

-I had baseball practice the following morning and I asked Bonnie if she would like to hang out with me on Sunday.
-She would already know most of the people there as they all worked at the store.
-She said she had no plans and would love to spend the Sunday with me just hanging out.
+I had baseball practice the following morning and I asked Bonnie if she would like to hang out together.
+She would already know most of the people there since they all worked at the store.
+She told me she had no plans and she would love to spend the Sunday with me just hanging out.
 I told her that I would be back in about eight hours to pick her up.
 As she went to get out of my car I kissed her goodnight, albeit on her forehead.
-I told her I had wanted to kiss her ever since the first day I laid eyes on her.
+I told her that I had wanted to kiss her ever since the first day I laid eyes on her.
 I walked her up to her apartment, kissed her again and left once she got inside safely.
 How I wished I could have just spent the night with her and woken up beside her on Sunday morning.

 Fuck the baseball practice.

-The baseball practice was at Wenderly Park, it was a less than a five minute drive from Bonnie’s apartment.
-I wished I would have taken a picture of the guy’s faces when I showed up with Bonnie on that beautiful sunny Sunday morning.
+The baseball practice was at Wenderly Park, it was less than a five minute drive from Bonnie’s apartment.
+I should have taken a picture of the guy’s faces when I showed up with Bonnie on that beautiful sunny Sunday morning.
 Every single one of the guys knew how much I liked Bonnie.
 Most of them just laughed off my never ending prediction that someday I would marry her.
-For the most part they all said I was dreaming, but whatever gets me through the day then keep on dreaming the dream.
+For the most part they all said I was a dreamer, but whatever gets me through the day then keep on dreaming the dream.

-A few of the other guys had brought their girlfriends to practice and welcomed Bonnie to the team.
+A few of the other guys had brought their girlfriends to practice and they all welcomed Bonnie to the team.
 Bonnie seemed so happy every time I looked over at her sitting on the bench and I couldn’t wait for practice to end.
-After practice, Bonnie invited me back to her apartment.
+After practice Bonnie invited me back to her apartment.
 She said her Nan was not home and we could just chill and watch television.

 I was twenty years old and for the first time in my life I was now entering unchartered waters.
 Although I was very happy and very excited, I was prepared to navigate my way cautiously on what I hoped would be a lifetime voyage.